tlienart/tlienart.github.io/src/pages/csml.md

 * **convex optimisation** (*assumes familiarity with convexity*):
 <!--
-NOTE TODO:
+TODO:
 - harmonise presentation, include a brief overview of each page at top, and summary linking to rest.
+===
+- add example for MDA
+- suggest Bregman to approximate r_x in first order
+- add example for ADMM
 -->
     * [introduction](\cvx{intro.html}): introduction of the general minimisation problem and hint at generic iterative methods. <!-- ✅ 12/9/18 -->
     * [convex analysis part 1](\cvx{ca1.html}): the *subdifferential* and the *first-order optimality condition*. <!-- ✅  SEPT 2018 -->